 The farming industry is taking the COVID-19 pandemic seriously.
 Obviously, there’s a lot riding on the continued good health of the farm community and the uninterrupted production of food.

 Agricultural organizations are aggressively doing their part to maintain public health and safety as the global COVID-19 pandemic evolves.
 Ag commissions, advocacy groups, supply corporations, transport businesses and government departments are busily rolling out strategic plans that will see them through this uncertain time while maintaining their respective links in the farm economy and the global food supply chain.

-While employees now work from home and meetings are being held by teleconference, the Alberta Wheat Commission (AWC) and Alberta Barley released a comprehensive COVID information analysis sheet on March 18.
-To read it, click on the link below.
+While employees now work from home and meetings are being held by teleconference, the Alberta Wheat Commission (AWC) and Alberta Barley are releasing a weekly comprehensive COVID information analysis sheet.

 Leaders of the two commissions suggest the cloud of uncertainty caused by the COVID outbreak has brought the critical value of farming into focus.
 “Farmers are at the beginning of the food production value chain, but they’re critical to it because without farmers, there is no food value chain,” said Tom Steve, general manager of the two commissions.

 With seeding less than two months away, grain farmers need to know the supply chain will function fluidly.
 Grain contracted into the system must continue to move in a timely fashion.
 “We’re getting assurances from the railways and the grain companies that’s going to be the case,” Steve said.
 Farmers need the resulting cashflow to pay their lines of credit to purchase seed, fertilizer and crop protection products and get the 2020 crop in the soil.